Mohammad-Ali Ramin: Personal life

-Ramin is married to Dr. Susan Safaverdi.
+During his studies in Germany, Ramin married Iranian activist Dr. Sousan Safavardi.
 Together they have two sons and one daughter, Mohammad Yasin Ramin (born 1981), Mohammad Amin Ramin (born 1987), and Salehe Ramin (born 1989).
 He is the father-in-law of Iranian actress Mahnaz Afshar.

-He teaches at Payame Noor University in Tehran.
+He teaches at Payame Noor University in Tehran, and is recognized as a Khamenei loyalist.
+In Germany, he is primarily known for several dozen German-language lectures released on cassette tapes in the 1990s and his book Das Fasten - Sinn und Vorteile.